Empower working professionals to find meaning, belonging and opportunity at work

 Unfortunately, many managers are bad – 50% of Americans would prefer a new manager over a raise, and 65% of people have quit a company to get away from a bad manager.
 Most managers are not intentionally or inherently demotivating.
 Management is difficult and often non-intuitive.
 In school we learn math and science, history and english, maybe even strategy, but no one teaches us how to work well together.
 How to lead, to inspire, to include, to support, to have hard conversations or provide feedback that lands.

-At Strive, our mission is to empower working professional to find meaning, belonging and opportunity at work.
+At Strive, our mission is to empower working professionals to find meaning, belonging and opportunity at work.
 As a team, we've spent our careers at large companies (Google, LinkedIn, Target and Amazon), edtech startups (Minerva, Orai), education non-profits (Aspire Schools, the Arillaga Foundation) building products, programs and experiences to help people realize their potential.
 We've come together because we believe that transforming managers into leaders is an essential first step to building the more just, inclusive, equitable workplace and world we hope to inhabit.